 The five-year analysis (2018–2022) showed fluctuating patterns of STIs.
 Genital ulcers peaked in 2021 (28%), indicating need for targeted prevention.
 Gonorrhea remained stable (~17%), requiring ongoing screening and treatment.
 Syphilis slightly declined but persisted at 18% in 2021.Herpes showed fluctuations with peaks in 2019 and 2021, emphasizing continued awareness.HIV peaked at 20% in 2022, underscoring the importance of sustained prevention strategies.Staphylococcus infections showed variability, reflecting changing clinical patterns.
 On treatments, Ceftriaxone was consistently the most used antibiotic (27.8% in 2021), while Azithromycin, Cefixime, and Ciprofloxacin also remained important options.
 Amoxicillin and Doxycycline maintained moderate use, with changes influenced by accessibility, resistance, and clinical guidelines.
 The COVID-19 pandemic likely drove higher Azithromycin use in 2021, while the rise in “Others” in 2020 indicated diversification of treatments in response to resistance challenges.Overall, the study highlights the need for sustained prevention, consistent screening, rational antibiotic use, and resistance monitoring to improve STI management.

+References should be in A-Z format and as per journal guidlines.

 REFERENCES